greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

 Upload the jar file to the Greenplum master host.

-Run the `gpscp` utility to copy the jar file to the Greenplum Java directory.
+Run the `gpsync` utility to copy the jar file to the Greenplum Java directory.
 Use the `-f` option to specify the file that contains a list of the master and segment hosts.

 ```
-gpscp -f gphosts_file analytics.jar
+gpsync -f gphosts_file analytics.jar
 =:/usr/local/greenplum-db/lib/postgresql/java/
 ```